js10737/StockPredictor/README.md

 FuturePrediction.ipynb used combined data between 01/01/2023 and 12/15/2023 and applied feature engineering of 20 and 50-day moving averages and 20-day exponential moving averages.
 The model predicts prices from 10/23/23 and 12/14/2023.

+FuturePrediction_L1L2.ipynb used combined data between 01/01/2023 and 12/15/2023 and applied feature engineering of 20 and 50-day moving averages and 20-day exponential moving averages.
+It also Implements L1 and L2 regularization and Early Stopping.
+The model predicts prices from 10/23/23 and 12/14/2023.